kanade9922/SpringBoot-/README.md

-This repository contains a complete Spring Boot backend project designed for learning and real-world implementation.
+**This repository contains a complete Spring Boot backend project designed for learning and real-world implementation.
-The project includes:
+The project includes:-**

 ✔️ RESTful API endpoints